Finite temperature single-particle Green's function in the Lieb-Liniger model: Details of Markov chain Monte Carlo sampling

-\section{Details of Markov Chain Monte Carlo sampling}
+In practice, it is convenient to work with the generalized microcanonical ensemble, which replaces \eqref{GGE} by the expectation value on a single ($N$-particle) representative eigenstate (microstate) $\ket{\blambda}$ corresponding to $\rho(\lambda)$ \cite{korepin1993quantum_inverse,caux2013time,essler2016quench}.
+In particular, we construct $\ket \blambda$ by requiring the finite-$N$ distribution of its Bethe rapidities to smoothly match the profile of the thermodynamic root density $\rho(\lambda)$ chosen, see e.g.~\cite{essler2024statistics}.
+The replacement of \eqref{GGE} with the expectation value on $\ket{\bla}$ leads to differences that vanish as $L \to \infty$ \cite{korepin1993quantum_inverse}.\\

-We aim to sample $\ket \bmu$ eigenstates according to the probability distribution $\mathcal{P}_\blambda(\bmu)=\exp(-M_{\blambda,\bmu})/Z_{\blambda}$, where $\ket \blambda$ is a fixed $N$-particle eigenstate representative of a macrostate $\rho(\lambda)$ (and we assume $N$ to be even).
-Given that $\ket \bmu$ eigenstates with $N-1$ particles are in one-to-one correspondence with the sets of $N-1$ distinct integers $\{J_j\}_{j=1}^{N-1}$ that enter the Bethe equations (see \cref{eq:logBetheEq} from the main text), we can directly perform sampling over the space of integers.
-In particular, we can implement a Markov process where the transition matrix leads to a stationary distribution that coincides with $P_\blambda(\bmu)$.
+\section{Details of Markov chain Monte Carlo sampling}

-We start by reviewing a few elementary results from the theory of Markov processes \cite{feller1957introduction, rubinstein2016simulation}.
-Consider a finite set $\mathcal{E}=(x_1, x_2,\ldots, x_R)$ and a stochastic variable $X^{(\ell)}$ that takes values in $\mathcal{E}$ at discrete steps $\ell$.
-In our case, each $x_i$ denotes a set of $N-1$ distinct integers $\{J_j\}$, and we guarantee finiteness of $\mathcal{E}$ by imposing any arbitrarily-large cutoff $J_{\rm max}$ on $\max |J_j|$.
-Consider a Markov chain on $\mathcal{E}$ with transition matrix $T_{ij}$, defined as the probability of transitioning from $x_i$ to $x_j$ in one time step
+For completeness, we start by reviewing a few elementary results from the theory of Markov processes \cite{feller1957introduction} that are relevant for MCMC sampling \cite{rubinstein2016simulation}.
+Consider a finite set $\mathcal{E}=(y_1, y_2,\ldots, y_R)$ and a stochastic variable $Y^{(\ell)}$ that takes values in $\mathcal{E}$ at discrete steps $\ell$.
+Consider a Markov chain on $\mathcal{E}$ with transition matrix $T_{ij}$, defined as the probability of transitioning from $y_i$ to $y_j$ in one time step

 where $\mathbb{P}(\cdot | \cdot)$ indicates conditional probability.
-If we call $\pi^{(\ell)}_i$ the probability associated with $X^{(\ell)}=x_i$, we have
+If we call $\pi^{(\ell)}_i$ the probability associated with $Y^{(\ell)}=y_i$, we have

 Consider transitions matrices $T$ that are irreducible and aperiodic \cite{feller1957introduction}.
 Then, there exists a limiting distribution $\lim_{\ell\to\infty}\pi^{(\ell)}\equiv \pi$ given by the unique solution of